 Your kid is still on the floor, ask him to close his eyes and tense up all his muscles as hard as he can.
-Let him clench his fists and toes, tense up his thighs and neck, raise his shoulders and throw his head back.
+Have him clench his fists and toes, tense up his thighs and neck, raise his shoulders and throw his head back.
 He must try to keep this position for as long as he can, and then exhale deeply and relax.

 Exercise 4.
 Smells

 Give your child some object with a natural smell: for example, a small branch with jasmine blossoms or a lavender flower, an orange or lemon peel, or a geranium leaf.
 Ask him to close his eyes and to breathe in the smell trying to focus all his attention on it.
 This exercise stimulates brain activity, improves memory, attention, patience and the ability to focus.